 Inevitably this would have an impact on companies that rely on employee's employed as drivers and who make use of company vehicles as part of their job requirements.

 Once the AARTO Act commences, employers will need to ensure that their drivers possess valid driver's licenses.
 For drivers whose licenses are suspended or cancelled, employers must ensure that such drivers do not drive.
 Naturally, this will impact on the employer's operations.
 This raises questions as to what action can be taken by the employer against such drivers.
 In circumstances where the driver's license has been suspended, the employer will need to assess the period of suspension and then decide how to approach the matter in order to accommodate the employee's inability to perform during suspension on the one hand and balancing the needs of the operational requirements of the company on the other.
-In circumstances where the driver's license is cancelled, the employer may be able to institute incapacity proceedings against the driver.
+In circumstances where the driver's license is cancelled, the employer may be able to institute disciplinary proceedings against the driver if the employer has the appropriate disciplinary policy in place.
+Alternatively, the employer may be able to institute incapacity proceedings against the driver.